grafana/loki/docs/design-documents/2020-03-logql-fields.md

 Field names are declared by each parsers, some parser will allow implicit fields extraction for __brevity__ like the `json` and `logfmt` parsers.

 Since field name can conflicts with labels during aggregation we will support for each parser the ability to rename a field.
-However in case of conflict field will take precedence over labels.
+However in case of conflict fields will take precedence over labels.

 > Implicit fields extraction could means trouble in term of performance.
 However in most cases we will be able to infer all used fields from the full query and so limit the extraction per line.